 A: Reducing radon levels will depend on the level of radon and the building type.
 Remediation methods may include improving ventilation in walls and windows, improving under-floor ventilation in homes with suspended floors, activating a standby radon sump by installing a fan, installing a passive radon sump and installing an active radon sump.

-Following remediation work it is important to retest to check that levels have been reduced enough.
+After remediation work has been completed it is important to retest to check that levels have been reduced to a safe level.